stewardship starts here

 Whale watching tours are a spectacular way to witness the majesty of the ocean's giants in their natural habitat.
 Local scuba diving shops offer guided dives that reveal the hidden wonders of the Great Southern Reef.
 Snorkelling programs, suitable for all ages and skill levels, provide a window into the vibrant marine life of the reef.

-Clean Ups
+participate in Clean Ups

 We strongly encourage you to get involved with local community groups such as Coastcare and Tangaroa Blue cleanups.
 These clean-ups also provide an excellent opportunity to learn about the challenges facing our coastal ecosystems and what can be done to mitigate them.
 Whether you're a local resident or a visitor, your involvement in these clean-up events is invaluable.

 At the Great Southern Reef Foundation, we firmly believe in the power of community involvement in monitoring changes on the GSR and collecting valuable data to help contribute to rigorous scientific research.
 Citizen science programs offer a unique opportunity for individuals to contribute directly to the understanding and conservation of the Great Southern Reef.

 These programs harness the collective effort of volunteers to help provide insights that are crucial for the effective management and protection of our marine ecosystems.
 The Great Southern Reef Foundation endorses a variety of active citizen science programs, each with its unique focus and method of contribution.

 Support Marine Sanctuaries

 Marine sanctuaries are essential refuges for biodiversity which provide a baseline to understand changes in the environment and strengthen the resilience of the GSR to overfishing, habitat loss, climate change and other human-induced threats.
-The expansion and maintenance of sanctuaries, can ensure the continued health and vitality of the Reef, preserving it for future generations.
+The science-based expansion and maintenance of sanctuaries, can ensure the continued health and vitality of the Reef, preserving it for future generations.

-Support Local Artists
+back Local Artists

 The Great Southern Reef Foundation recognises the power of creativity in conveying the beauty and importance of our marine ecosystems.
 We encourage you to support local artists who dedicate their talents to capturing and interpreting the splendour of the Reef.